Maximal edge-traversal time in First Passage Percolation: Introduction

-\end{thm} Next we move on to the lower bound. \begin{Def} Given a distribution $F$ with $\supp(F)$ $(=$ support of $F)\subset{}[0,\infty)$, let $F^-$ be the infimum of the support.
-We say that $F$ is useful if either holds:
+\end{thm} Next we move on to the lower bound.
+Let us restrict our attention to the following class of distributions, called useful distributions, which is introduced in \cite{BK93}. \begin{Def} Let $\underline{\tau}$ be the infimum of the support of a random variable $\tau_e$.
+We say that the distribution $F$ is useful if either holds: